Filtering Transactions

 Well, having got that out of the way please don’t let any of this put you off.
 Filters are a great tool – and there is lots more scope for further development.

-First go to the Accounts view.
+First go to the All Accounts view.
 This is to be sure that you are picking up all relevant transactions, rather than those from just one Account or Credit Card.

 The great thing is that you are not limited to just one Filter.
 You can select multiple filters.
 In effect stacking one upon another.
 An example will help illustrate this.